oracle/dbt-oracle/doc/source/user_guide/introduction.rst

 ^^^^^^^^

 * With dbt, you can express all transforms with SQL select
-* No need to write boilerplate code for different materialization strategies
+* All code to create table or views is generated using macros.
+No need to write boilerplate code
 * Idempotence; rerun models
 * All transformation code is accessible and can be version controlled.
 * Use of ref() function select * from {{ ref('MODEL_NAME')}}